Transcriber: nvidia/parakeet-tdt-0.6b-v2, sat-12l-sm, and large-v3-turbo

 This guarantees implementation of the plan within one to two years.

-If war -torn Ukrainians working in backyard laboratories can figure out how to adopt cheap drones throughout their forces, then surely American industry can as well.
+If war-torn Ukrainians working in backyard laboratories can figure out how to avoid adopting cheap drones throughout their forces, then surely American industry can as well.

-This is the crucial difference between our plan and their plan.
+This is a crucial difference between our plan and their plan.

 They have fundamentally misunderstood the Navy and its role in Taiwan.